litt1e-p/LPSearchBar/README.md

 # LPSearchBar

-a searchBar which is fully customizable and having same appearance and similar usage with UISearchBar
+a searchBar which is fully customizable and having same appearance & similar usage with UISearchBar

 # Installation